-In network world, there are two types of network layers.
-One is known as standard which is suitable for any protocol standard, and the other is IP/TCP model.
-Both models are made out od layers ISO has 7 layers, IP/TCP has 4 layers, that will be described further on.
+In network world, there is one major standard of network layers by ISO (International Standardization Organization) institution and one of the most used models for networking IP/TCP model (uses also the layers described in standardization model from ISO).
+One is known as standard which is suitable for any protocol standard, and the other is IP/TCP model used in networking for packet transmission between devices in the IP network.
+Both models are made out of layers – ISO has 7 layers, IP/TCP has 4 layers, that will be described further on.

 ISO model stands for Open System Interconnection; I will begin with the “lowest” in the hierarchy (the physical) and proceeding to the “highest” (application layer).